beausimpson/liri-node-app/README.md

 ### As a bonus feature:

 - The program will log all commands, returning data and the time stamp of when the command was run
     - All of the data is stored in log.txt

+### Work in Progess:
+- Added Inquirer node package so that LIRI works from the command line
+    - `liri-with-inquirer.js` is still a work in progress